 A cool experience to try is the Onsen which is a natural hot spring with bathing facilities.
-Men and women have seperate sections, and once inside you have to be completely naked.
+Men and women have separate sections, and once inside you have to strip completely naked.
 Japanese men might be shy, but in the onsen they sure were not, brazenly striking all kinds of poses in the nude.

 In Japan, toilets are very elaborate.
-There's no flush nor toilet paper.
-Instead there's a built-in remote control on the side, and each button has a function: seat warming, perfume sprinkling, washing, and all kinds of "privacy violations".
+All the controls are done via built-in remote on the side, and each button has a function: seat warming, perfume sprinkling, washing, and all kinds of "privacy violations".
 The first moment of contact was terrifying.
 There are so many buttons, so many unknown symbols and open-to interpretation figures.
-So in the end, I had no choice but to try every single button, and without going into too much details, I can confidently say I will only use plain and featureless western toilets from now on.
+First there was a warm jet of water, then a fan blows warm air to dry your private parts.
+A roll of toilet paper lasts a very, very long time in Japan.

 Tokyo was bustling with activity.
 Anywhere you go, there are thousands of people on their way somewhere.
 Train stations are ant hills of activity.
 And yet despite the urgency with which people move, everyone was so incredibly polite and civilized.